Parison125/SpringDemo/README.md

 Specify a destruction method of a bean.
 This method is call before the bean is  removed by the bean factory.
 Need to resgister shutdown hook to the applicationContext in order for this method to be called

+@Component : used upon a class declaration to specify that the class is a bean.
+But with this, you cannot create but one bean instance of the class.
+Not like in xml configuration you can declare many beans instance of the same class.
+PS : do not forget to put 	<context:component-scan base-package="" />
+in xml conf for spring to know in which package to look for beans.
+@Service, @Controller, @Repository can also be used instead of @Component.
+These are same but each tells spring the "role" of the bean and helps the developper to understand in which layer the bean is used in the application.